Everyone knows that getting physical activity in is important but the idea of going to the gym stops many from even beginning an exercise regime.

 But home gym varies a bit in terms of what kind of equipment they incorporate.
 Some basic types of home gyms include:

-- Total Gym Concept: Adjustable heights, with inclined benches, these gym systems focus on forcing you to use your body weight to resistance train
+- Total Gym Concept: Adjustable heights, with inclined workout bench settings, these home gym equipment systems focus on forcing you to use your body weight to resistance train.

-- Stacked Weights: Home gym systems that used stacked weights either with cables or barbells.
+- Stacked Weights: Home gym systems that used stacked weights (weight stack) either with cables or barbells.

-- Multi Combination Machines: As most popular with a Smith machine, these machines use planes with attachments, as opposed to free weights or racks.
+- Multi Combination Machines: As most popular with a Smith machine, these machines use planes with attachments, as opposed to free weights or weight stack racks.

 What should you look for in a home gym system?